MikolajSzawerda/music-sae/docs/wimu2025l_final.md

 After succesfull SAE training we performed automatic feature labeling process:
 - for each track activations we aggregated mean activation with respect to time
-- we calculated corpus-level feature activation rate(when mean activation > 0)
+- we calculated corpus-level feature activation rate (when `mean activation > 0`)
-- we filtered features which activation rate didn't meet 0.01 < act_rate < 0.25
+- we filtered features which activation rate didn't meet `0.01 < act_rate < 0.25`
 - for each feature we have grouped top 10 tracks with respect to their activation mean

-After manual listening of some features we have noticed that tracks despite being from complelty different recordings had simillar features.
+After manual listening of some features we have noticed that tracks despite being from completely different recordings had simillar features.

-We have used multimodal llm's to automaticaly find common features for those subsets.
-We have used Qwen and gemine-2.0-flash.
-After labeling we have calculated mean clap score between text description and audio embedings and for the best ones we have manualy listened to them
+We have used multimodal LLMs to automatically find common features for those subsets.
+We used Qwen and gemini-2.0-flash.
+After labeling, we calculated the mean CLAP score between text descriptions and audio embeddings, and for the best ones, we manually listened to them.

 ![](figures/sae_interp.png)